avocadosquirrel/Portfolio_DMR/README.md

 ![](https://github.com/avocadosquirrel/Portfolio_DMR/blob/master/images/PhD_Thesis.jpg)
 <br/>

-Although it would have been very interesting to develop the hypothalamic story further (I am actually still working on that, too, but shifted from SPSS to R and python in the meantime...), I felt the desire to create more immediate impact in another domain and to therefore turn back towards more clinical medicine.
+Although it would have been very interesting to develop the hypothalamic story further (I have actually continued working on that, until very recently, but shifted from SPSS to R and python in the meantime...), I felt the desire to create more immediate impact in another domain and to therefore turn back towards more clinical medicine.
 I joined the University Hospital of Bern in 2018, where [Switzerland's first Clinical Data Science Center](http://www.idsc.io/de/) was just being established.
 My purpose there was to write, but my secret thought in the back of my head grew stronger and told me to finally do what I had always dreamt of: turn back towards numbers, maths, data and modeling.

 I am very grateful to Omdena for having selected me as one of ~60 developers from all over the world allowed to contribute to a [recently ongoing 8-week NLP project](https://omdena.com/projects/children-violence/) aimed at preventing online violence against children.